gabriela-chirinos/Galactic_Counter/README.md

 •	The option remains open for future improvements with the existing Toggle component.
 🎯 Key Takeaway: "It’s better to finish a functional project than get stuck chasing unnecessary perfection."

-💡 Future Enhancements
+💡 Future Enhancements:

 🔹 Reintroduce theme switching when necessary.
 🔹 Add text-to-speech integration for accessibility.
 🔹 Improve animations & transitions for a smoother UX.
 🔹 Expand text analytics (reading time, most used words, etc.).

-This project serves as a great example of balancing learning, efficiency, and practicality in frontend development. 🚀
+This project serves as a great example of balancing learning, efficiency, and practicality.